Education > Article > IBD & The Microbiome

 Prebiotics: You are what your microbes eat.

-Around 1 in 210 people in the UK have inflammatory bowel disease (IBD), a range of disorders which involve chronic inflammation of the gastrointestinal tract.
-The most prevalent ones are known as ...
+Around 1 in every 123 people in the UK have inflammatory bowel disease (IBD), a range of disorders which involve chronic inflammation of the gastrointestinal tract, with prevalence increasing to 1 in every 67 ...

 GI Microbiome, Neurological